Original research — official UK government data sources, no paid placements

 With average prices of £62,000-£142,000 in our top 20, and a typical 4.5x mortgage multiple, you would need a salary of approximately £12,000-£28,000 (with a 10% deposit).
 Many of these towns are accessible to single earners on median wages, unlike most of Southern England where dual incomes are typically required.

 HouseCheckup analyses each area using 70+ official data sources including HM Land Registry prices, Police UK crime data, Ofsted school ratings, Environment Agency flood data, Ofcom broadband statistics, and NaPTAN transport data.
+The county and region tables use the live HM Land Registry / ONS UK House Price Index (March 2026).
 Our area guides provide scores for each factor, and our property-specific IQ Score rates individual addresses on a 0-100 scale across 18 weighted factors.